The-Real-Adeel/AppService-Python/README.md

 **Steps**

-1. GitHub: Create a python file: app.py and place code in.
+1. GitHub: Create the following for the code to work
+   - python file: app.py and place code in.
+   - requirements file: requirements.txt and place the flash dependency

 2. Azure: Create the following for App Service
    - Production: corpo-appservice-prod
    - appServicePlan: corpo-appservice-plan